vbchomp/reading-notes/code301/class-14.md

 ## Things I Want To Know More About

 - Why is it that guys are so afraid of strong, smart women?
 Corporate America is afraid of strong, smart non-white men and women.

+I am a Software Engineer, I am also a Database Administrator and an Army veteran who started off life as an Army Brat and called wherever we currently lived 'home'.
+Moving to different countries for the military and having the opportunity to travel to even more created a love for adventure and travel that has continued to this day.
+My latest flight leaves in about 4 hours!
+Transitioning into software development/engineering has shown me the developing technology of making internet access available to all corners of the world.
+I want to be part of creating that.
+This would give access to education, healthcare, and maybe even a friendly face on video chat to so many more people.
+It might even be an exciting way to enable others to start traveling, too.